kdmom/Project5NeighborhoodMap/README.md

-How will I complete this Project?

-Review our course JavaScript Design Patterns.
-Download the Knockout framework.
-Write code required to add a full-screen map to your page using the Google Maps API.
-Write code required to add map markers identifying a number of locations your are interested in within this neighborhood.
-Implement the search bar functionality.
-Implement a list view of the identified locations.
+Project 5 will display a list of cities in Madison County Illinois.

-Add additional functionality using third-party APIs when a map marker, search result, or list view entry is clicked (ex.
-Yelp reviews, Wikipedia, Flickr images, etc).
-If you need a refresher on making AJAX requests to third-party servers, check out our Intro to AJAX course.
+When the page is brought up, there will be a list view on the left and a map view on the right.
+You can limit the number of cities displayed by entering data in the search box.

+If you want to know more information about a city you can click on the marker or the city in the list view.
+A link to wikipedia information will be displayed in the pop up info window.